 An updated version of KITE Client (2.1) is now available for Macintosh users.
 Users who experienced issues with installing KITE Client 2.0 on Macintosh computers may install this update to resolve those issues.

 Dynamic Learning Maps appointed two new members to its Technical Advisory Committee (TAC) last week, bringing the committee's total appointments to nine experts in assessment.

-Dynamic Learning Maps™ has announced members of its 2015 Technical Advisory Committee (TAC).
+The Dynamic Learning Maps™ consortium has announced members of its 2015 Technical Advisory Committee (TAC).
 This year’s committee includes four new and four returning members.
 The group will first meet on Wednesday, January 28, to discuss the topics of modeling and standard setting.

 We are pleased to announce an updated release of the KITE Client that supports Apple OS X Yosemite.
 Additionally, this release fixes an application start up issue on Apple OS X Mavericks (10.9.5), which prevented the application from opening.

 An updated release of the KITE Client for iPad is now available for use with DLM® assessments.
 This release improves the security of the testing environment and resolves several error messages.
 If Automatic Updates are enabled on your iPad, no action is required.